-Integration Test-suite Problems
+Integration Test Problems

 Since the resulting test-suite is useful for evaluating the performance of any symbolic integrator, the problems have been translated into the syntax of several popular computer algebra systems.
 The integration test-suite is freely available as a zip file in the following formats:

 Note that the optimal antiderivatives (i.e. the correct answers) in the test-suite are valid for all real and complex values of their integration and other variables.
 Therefore, when the test-suite is used to evaluate a system’s symbolic integrator, all the variables in the problem should be declared complex if not by default.
 For example, in Maxima variables are assumed to be real by default.